kiranhm1972/kiranhm1972/README.md

 - 👋 Hi, I’m **Kiran Hiremath**
-- 👀 I’m SME in Spark, GCP, Scala
+- 👀 I’m SME in Distributed Computing using Spark/Scala, GCP
-- 🌱 I’m currently learning Kubernetes in Spark
+- 🌱 I’m currently exploring Kubernetes cluster to run Spark
-- 💞️ I’m looking to collaborate on Distributed and Cloud Technologies
+- 💞️ I’m looking to collaborate on Distributed Computing on Cloud
 - 📫 You can reach me at kiran@sankir.com

 ## My Workplaces